Sign up your first 25 players for free https://cdn.skillshark.com/uploads/2020/04/30194503/ico-arrow.svg

 Preparation:

-In this basketball drill, have 6-8 players lined up on the left side of the court, 2 feet behind each other.
+Line up 6-8 players on one side of the court, 2 feet apart.
 Each player will remain in a squat position, with their chest up with feet hip-width apart.

 Execution: